crazko/romanvesely.com/site/_posts/2019/2019-01-02-easy-frontend-development.md

 ### Nunjucks

-Nunjucks provides everything I was looking, it comes with support for variables, template inheritance, which is great for defining global layouts, macros, which means custom functions, filters, that modify output and much more.
+Nunjucks as a templating language provides everything I was looking for, it comes with support for variables, template inheritance, which is great for defining global layouts, macros, which means custom functions, filters, that modify output and much more.
 It allows you to split parts of the templates to multiple files to preserve DRY principle.

 ```js
 {% extends "base.html" %}